Enedi-Godswill/recursive-navbar/README.md

-# Star Rating
+# Image Slider Project

-### This is a third project which includes creating a system for rating using stars.
+### Finally gonna learn how to make a simple image slider.